 I'm sitting outside at my neighbourhood's Second Cup, writing, reading and enjoying the summer weather with a cup of 'joe'.

-As I sit musing and observing the bustling street action, I am visited by a wee sparrow; a female as revealed by her brown coloring, minus the black throat that marks the males.
+As I sit musing and observing the bustling street action, I am visited by a wee sparrow; a female as revealed by her brown colouring, minus the black throat that marks the males.

 The tiny bird comes within a foot from where I’m sitting and cocks its little head to look up at me from the concrete sidewalk.